-The Cuban Adjustment Act (CAA) of 1966 is one of our most unique immigration programs helping immigrants earn green cards.
+The Cuban Adjustment Act (CAA) of 1966 is one of our most unique immigration programs helping immigrants earn green cards and win permanent resident status.

 Like many immigration programs, the Cuban Adjustment Act was created in response to our political policies.
 Back in 1966, the U.S. was furious at the Cuban government.
 As a result, the Cuban Adjustment Act was passed to help Cubans fleeing their country due to political dissension.

-How The Cuban Adjustment Act Differs From Other Deportation Defense And Permanent Residency Programs
+How The Cuban Adjustment Act Differs From Other Green Card Programs

 Last month, I was reminded about its uniqueness at a hearing in immigration court.